DryBoss/india-cdi/README.md

 ## Contributing

 While we are not actively seeking contributions for this project, you are welcome to help us with fixing bugs or adding very special features.
-If you have a suggestion or find a bug, please open an issue on the [GitHub Issues page](https://github.com/yourusername/india-cdi-the-game/issues).
+If you have a suggestion or find a bug, please open an issue on the [GitHub Issues page](https://github.com/yourusername/india-cdi/issues).
 Your assistance with important fixes or unique features is greatly appreciated!

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.